RNA Dynamics and Interactions Revealed through Atomistic Simulations: DISCUSSION

 \subsection{The future of MD simulations of RNA}

-Molecular dynamics (MD) simulations based on empirical force fields have been used for several decades to study RNA dynamics.
-Their ability to predict and reproduce experimental data has fluctuated over time and remains highly system-dependent.
-This variability can be discouraging---particularly for newcomers---since substantial domain expertise is often required to assess whether a given RNA system can be reliably modeled with current force fields.
-One of the goals of this review is to help mitigate this challenge by surveying recent developments and providing guidance on the strengths and limitations of current approaches.
-Given the intrinsic time-scale limitations of standard MD, enhanced sampling methods remain central to ongoing efforts.
-Techniques such as replica exchange, metadynamics, umbrella sampling, and AI-assisted approaches are increasingly employed to capture rare conformational transitions involved in RNA folding, ligand binding, and catalysis---processes that are often inaccessible through conventional simulations.
-While the technical details of these methods lie beyond the scope of this review, readers will find recent examples throughout the text where they have been successfully applied to RNA systems.
+Molecular dynamics (MD) simulations based on empirical force fields have been used for decades to study RNA dynamics.
+Their ability to reproduce experimental data has fluctuated over time and remains highly system-dependent.
+This variability can be discouraging---particularly for newcomers---since substantial expertise is often required to judge whether a given RNA system can be reliably modeled with current force fields.
+One of the goals of this review is to help mitigate this challenge by surveying recent developments and outlining the strengths and limitations of current approaches.
+Given the intrinsic time-scale limitations of standard MD, enhanced sampling methods remain central.
+Techniques such as replica exchange, metadynamics, umbrella sampling, and AI-assisted approaches are increasingly employed to capture rare conformational transitions in RNA folding, ligand binding, and catalysis---processes often inaccessible through conventional simulations.
+While the technical details of these methods lie beyond the scope of this review, recent successful applications are discussed throughout.